Classifying multiply connected wandering domains: Introduction

-Recall that any modulus of sufficiently large modulus contains a round annulus of not much smaller modulus.
-(This was first proved by Teichm\"uller; see~\cite[Equations (4-21) and (4-23)]{Ahl73}; a sharp version is given by Avkhadiev and Wirths in~\cite[Theorem~3.17]{AW2009}.)
-With this in mind, Theorems~\ref{thm:EI} and~\ref{thm:semi-contracting} generalise results of Zheng \cite{Zhe06} and Bergweiler, Rippon, and Stallard \cite{BRS13} on the existence of ``large'' round annuli in multiply connected wandering domains of meromorphic functions with finitely many poles.
-In \cite{Zhe06} and \cite{BRS13}, the wandering domains themselves are large in the Euclidean sense, and so are the relevant subannuli.
+Recall that any doubly connected plane domain of sufficiently large modulus contains a round annulus of not much smaller modulus.
+(This was first proved by Teichm\"uller; see~\cite{Ahl73}*{Equations (4-21) and (4-23)} and also~\cite{AW2009}*{Theorem~3.17}.)
+Furthermore, an unbranched covering map between topological annuli acts as a power map between annuli (see, for instance, \cite{BM06}*{Theorem~13.6}).
+With this in mind, Theorems~\ref{thm:EI} and~\ref{thm:semi-contracting} generalise results of Zheng \cite{Zhe06} on the existence of large round annuli in multiply connected wandering domains of meromorphic functions with finitely many poles, as well as results of Bergweiler, Rippon, and Stallard \cite{BRS13}*{Theorem 1.4} on absorbing annuli without critical points.
+Note that, in \cite{Zhe06} and \cite{BRS13}, the wandering domains themselves are large in the Euclidean sense, and so are the relevant subannuli.
 For meromorphic maps, the wandering domains may be small, in which case they contain subannuli that are small in the Euclidean sense, but with large modulus.
 See also \cite{Zhe17} for more results on the size of annuli contained in multiply connected wandering domains.

-The idea of the proofs of Theorems~\ref{thm:EI} and~\ref{thm:semi-contracting} can be described as follows.
-Suppose that $U$ is essentially thin and not infinitesimally contracting.
-By considering the universal coverings of the domains $U_n$, we show (Lemma~\ref{lem:injlimit}) that the sequence $\delta_n(z)$ is eventually non-increasing; in particular, $\delta_n(z)\to 0$.
-By principles of hyperbolic geometry, this means that $f^n(z)$ is indeed contained in a sub-annulus of $U_n$ of large modulus.
-We must then show that each of these annuli can be chosen independently of the point $z$, and such that each annulus maps inside the next one (Theorem~\ref{thm:annuli}).
-This argument is partly inspired by an argument for the case of entire functions, due to Shishikura~\cite{shishikuratalk}.
-Finally, we conclude that the covering groups of the domains $U_n$ converge geometrically to a continuous one-parameter group; the orbits of this group (and their transversals, in the infinitesimally eventually isometric case) give rise to the desired singular foliations.

-Although we have stated and proved our results only for wandering domains of meromorphic functions, they in fact hold in the more general setting of a sequence of holomorphic maps between hyperbolic Riemann surfaces with no punctures, with minor modifications to the proofs.
-More specifically, uses of the argument principle should be replaced by homotopy-based arguments and homomorphisms between fundamental groups.
-In these replacements, ``winding numbers'' become powers of a primitive closed geodesic in the relevant homotopy class.
+The above results suggest that essentially thin non-contracting wandering domains are natural generalisations of multiply connected wandering domains of entire functions.
+For further comparisons between our results and those of~\cite{BRS13}, see Section~\ref{sec:entire}.